subrotosanyal/assessment-portal/portal/backend/data/assignments/qa-cancer/docs/instructions.md

     },
 });
 ```
+5. Look for `testplan.md`, `bug-report.md`, and `exploratory-notes.md` at the zip root.
-5. Count passing tests and compute a score.
-It will also check for presence of testplan.md.
+6. Count passing tests and compute a score.
+Coverage is collected automatically via the injected fixture.

 ## Scoring
-- Presence of testplan.md: 20 points.
+- Test plan present: 20 points.
+- Bug report present: 10 points.
+- Exploratory notes present: 10 points.
-- Playwright tests: each passing test is worth 10 points.
-Up to 8 tests counted.
+- Playwright tests: weighted to 60 points total (distributed across the number of tests you have).
+- Coverage artifacts generated: 10 points.
 - Total score capped at 100.